 1. Start at Meta's Ads Manager

-Go to Meta's Ads Manager, and click Create.
+Go to the Ads Manager, navigate to the Campaigns tab, and click Create.
 This is where your ad's story begins.
-Opt for Leads as your objective, and click Continue
+Opt for Leads as your objective, and click Continue.

 You'll add some details on the next page.
 Give your campaign a descriptive name, then add nuances like special ad categories, campaign details, A/B testing options, or the Advantage campaign budget.
 When you're ready, hit Next.